ThinhVu/vue-ssr-labs/README.md

 This repo aim to provide an insight from low level to high level solutions of Vue SSR with a lot of pitfall

+### use-vue-basic
+A POC of Vue SSR using VueJs + Vue-router + Pinia.

+I tried to make the project as small as possible so you can understand the idea easily.
+The project doesn't have any pitfalls.

 ### use-vue

 Just using VueJs to implement SSR (project includes vue-router, state management: reactive API, SSR context, Pinia store) which demonstrate a lot of pitfalls: